 Beside her activities as a writer and researcher, Lucy organizes every year a dozen of workshops throughout Spain and she also travel very often to Latin America.

-We had the opportunity to take part to 3 of her workshops, both in Spain and in Mexico, where all the pictures were taken, between 2014 and 2015.
+I had the opportunity to take part to 3 of her workshops, both in Spain and in Mexico, where all the pictures were taken, between 2014 and 2015.